REGIONAL COUNCIL OF GOYDER

 2 Neoen – Goyder Renewables Zone

-Stage 1,2 & 3 – South of Burra & North of Robertstown near World’s End & Bright.
+Stage 1,2 & 3 – South of Burra & North of Robertstown, World’s End & Bright.

 EPS Energy announced on 4 May 2021 the selection of Amp Energy as the successful development partner to progress the EPS Solar & Energy Storage facility at Robertstown.

-The following information was provided by Jeff Burns, one of the owners of EPS Energy and Dean Cooper, Head of the Asia Pacific region of Amp Energy:
+The following information was provided by Dean Cooper, Head of the Asia Pacific region of Amp Energy:

 Near Florieton between Burra & Morgan.

 Green Gold Energy plan to build a 150MW solar farm with 300 jobs created.
-A Development Application has been lodged and approval is expected by the end of 2021.
-Connection approval to the grid is expected to be approved by the middle of 2022 with construction to commence at the end of 2022.
+A Development Application has been lodged & granted with Crown Sponsorship & the State Government review is in progress.
+Connection approval to the grid is expected to be given by the end of 2023 with an Engineering Procurement Construction manager to be appointed in early 2024 and with construction planned to commence at the end of 2024.
+Project scope may well be changed to add a battery storage system to the project.

 They are also planning a 100MW solar farm on the Goyder Highway near Morgan and are awaiting Development Application approval for that project as well.